What types of Sealers to Use on Marble

-The application of the topical sealer is fairly simple for a home owner to do, but it is very difficult to get a streak free finish on a polished marble floor.
-Reapplication of topical sealers require that the previous coating be removed and this can be very difficult for a home owner, since special sealer stripping chemicals, stripping equipment and supplies are needed.
-This is usually a job for an experience stone restoration company.
+The application of the topical sealer is fairly simple for a homeowner to do, but it is very difficult to get a streak-free finish on a polished marble floor.
+Reapplication of topical sealers require that the previous coating be removed and this can be very difficult for a homeowner, since special sealer stripping chemicals, stripping equipment and supplies are needed.
+This is usually a job for an experienced stone restoration company.

-For long term protection and easy of maintenance, topical sealers is not recommended to be used on marble or any other type of natural stone surface.
+For long term protection and ease of maintenance, topical sealers are not recommended to be used on marble or any other type of natural stone surface.

-Penetrating sealer are those that penetrate the surface of the stone sealing all open pores and capillaries in the stone surface; creating and impenetrable surface.
-Penetrating sealers are generally breathable, this means that the sealer allow the stone release trapped moisture from inside while not allowing liquid spills enter the surface of the stone.
+Penetrating sealers are those that penetrate the surface of the stone sealing all open pores and capillaries in the stone surface; creating and impenetrable surface.
+Penetrating sealers are generally breathable, this means that the sealer allows the stone release trapped moisture from inside while not allowing liquid spills to enter the surface of the stone.
 Penetrating sealers generally do not alter the color or look of the stone surface.
-These types of sealer last much longer than topical sealers and can change the slip resistance coefficient of the stone surface.
-Application of penetrating sealer is relatively easy to perform but caution must be taken to ensure that sealer must not be allow to dry on the surface of the stone, specially polished marble.
+These types of sealers last much longer than topical sealers and can change the slip resistance coefficient of the stone surface.
+Application of penetrating sealer is relatively easy to perform but caution must be taken to ensure that sealer must not be allowed to dry on the surface of the stone, specially polished marble.

 Impregnating sealers are designed to penetrate deep into the stone surface creating a bonding effect with the capillary walls of the stone.
-Impregnating sealers can be found in water base or solvent base.
-Water base are easier to use and have less odor and safer.
-Solvent base have a stronger smell and strict caution must be used when applied indoors.
+Impregnating sealers can be found in the water-based or solvent-based.
+Water-based are easier to use and have less odor and safer.
+Solvent-based sealers have a stronger smell and strict caution must be used when applied indoors.
 These types of sealers are considered the best protection for stone and last much longer.